CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 ## Overview

 This extension defines a means of including structured metadata ("properties") in 3D Tiles, extending the format with semantically-rich data that may be used for inspection, analysis, styling, or other purposes.
-Properties are structured according to declared templates ("schema"), and associated with specific objects within a tileset ("entities") at various levels of abstraction.
+Properties are structured according to declared templates ("schema"), and associated with specific objects within a tileset ("entities") at various levels of granularity.
 Metadata is supported on the following 3D Tiles entity types:

 * **Tileset** - Tileset as a whole may be associated with global metadata, such as the year of publication.
 * **Tile** - Tiles may be individually associated with more specific metadata, such as the timestamp when a tile was last updated, or maximum height of the tile's content.
-* **Content** - Tile contents may be organized into collections (see: [Groups](#content-group-properties)) with shared metadata.
+* **Tile Content Groups** - Tile contents may be organized into collections (see: [Groups](#content-group-properties)) with shared metadata.

+> **Implementation note:** Certain subcomponents of tile content ("features") may also have associated metadata.
+See [Content Feature Properties](#content-feature-properties).

 Concepts and terminology used throughout this document refer to the [Cesium 3D Metadata Specification](../../specification/Metadata/README.md), which should be considered a normative reference for definitions and requirements.
 This document provides inline definitions of terms where appropriate.

-The figure below shows the relationship between entities (tilesets, tiles, contents, and groups) in 3D Tiles.
+The figure below shows the relationship between entities (tilesets, tiles, contents, and groups) in 3D Tiles:

 <img src="figures/metadata-granularity.png"  alt="Metadata Granularity" width="600">

-> **Implementation note:** Additionally, smaller subcomponents of tile content ("features") may also have associated metadata.
-See [Content Feature Properties](#content-feature-properties).

 ## Use Cases